 Good bye to CCC founding member and wonderful neighbor Patti Spaniak as she and her husband Tyler move on to a new home in North Carolina.
 You are missed.

 To Colleen Piontek, our new local CCC lead!

-A network of neighborhood volunteers to support seniors and people living with disabilities remain safely in their homes.”
+A network of neighborhood volunteers who work to help seniors and people living with disabilities remain safely in their homes.

 Neighborhood residents serve as an advisory board and help keep the program relevant to participant needs.

-To age in community with optimum wellbeing more than home healthcare services are needed: help with grocery shopping or mowing the lawn, a ride to the local museum or the dentist, a friendly visit; these are all supports that can be provided by volunteers and enable a senior to live independently longer.
+To age in community with optimum wellbeing, more than home healthcare services are needed -- help with grocery shopping or mowing the lawn, a ride to the local museum or the dentist, a friendly visit -- these are all examples of support that can be provided by volunteers to help a senior live independently longer.

-For a neighborhood that does not have a traditional senior center, a network of neighborhood volunteers is an exciting alternative.
+For a neighborhood that does not have a traditional senior center, a network of friendly and supportive neighborhood volunteers is an exciting alternative.